Retire by stateFigures verified May 31, 2026

 Does Arizona tax Social Security?

-No. Arizona does not tax Social Security benefits, though federal tax may still apply depending on your combined income.
-Other retirement income is generally taxed at the state's flat 2.5 percent rate.
+No. Arizona does not tax Social Security benefits.
+Federal tax may still apply, depending on your combined income.
+Your other retirement income is generally taxed at the state's flat 2.5 percent rate.

 Kiplinger